Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 From the equivalent circuit diagram shown earlier, one might think that main terminals 1 and 2 were interchangeable.
 These are not!
 Although it is helpful to imagine the TRIAC as being composed of two SCRs joined together, it in fact is constructed from a single piece of semiconducting material, appropriately doped and layered.
 The actual operating characteristics may differ slightly from that of the equivalent model.

-This is made most evident by contrasting two simple circuit designs, one that works and one that doesn\'t.
-The following two circuits are a variation of the lamp dimmer circuit shown earlier, the phase-shifting capacitor and DIAC removed for simplicity\'s sake.
+This is made most evident by contrasting two simple circuit designs, one that works and one that doesn't.
+The following two circuits are a variation of the lamp dimmer circuit shown earlier, the phase-shifting capacitor and DIAC removed for simplicity's sake.
 Although the resulting circuit lacks the fine control ability of the more complex version (with capacitor and DIAC), it _does_ function: (@fig:03226)

 ![](media/03226.png){ #fig:03226 width=75% }